nunows/Yeelight-Wifi/README.md

 # get the "power" property
 puts lamp.get_prop('"power")

-# toggle the smart LED.
+# toggle the smart LED
 puts lamp.toggle()

 ```

 Note: Only tested with Yeelight LED Bulb (Color) with the firmware 1.3.1_40